Finding A Breeder

 Finding A Responsible Breeder

-The Shih Tzu Club also has two Puppy Coordinators who can put you in touch with Club members who have, or are planning to have puppies.
-Our Puppy Coordinators are members of our committee.
-Margaret Diffey can be contacted on 01929 424808 and Hazel Chadwick on 0161 761 5381 or you can get in touch via email through the form at the bottom of this page.
+The Shih Tzu Club has a Puppy Coordinator who can put you in touch with Club members who have, or are planning to have puppies.
+Debby Gracey can be contacted via email at firstname.lastname@example.org.

 The Kennel Club's Assured Breeder Scheme is making great improvements in raising overall standards in dog breeding amongst it's members.
 Members receive visits from a breeder advisor to check everything is as it should be and that the scheme rules are followed.
 You have the opportunity to feedback to the Kennel Club your experience and views.
 Although the scheme has a system of accolades to rank breeder experience there is currently no requirement for a breeder to demonstrate Shih Tzu specific knowledge.
 Whilst this is less than ideal it is still a very good national scheme and far and away better than taking your chances in the private ads online.
 Puppies can be searched for using the Find A Puppy service.